spruceid/kepler/ARCHITECTURE.md

 Capabilities are scoped to constraints such as the action (read/write/list), domain (contents/policy), and validity status (revocation list/expiration).

-#### Authentication Methods
+#### Verification Methods for Capability Invocation
-An Orbit's supported authentication methods are defined by the Orbit Commander, and they must all be key-based.
+An Orbit's supported cryptographic verification methods are defined by the Orbit Commander, and they must all be key-based.
+Capability invocation is authenticated by the use of these verification methods.
 For example, it is possible to support cryptocurrency wallets with signing capabilities, such as ad hoc defined specifications such as [EIP-712](https://eips.ethereum.org/EIPS/eip-712), or arbitrarily padded signing with other ecosystem wallets.
 It is also possible to authenticate with a [ZCAP](https://w3c-ccg.github.io/zcap-ld/) wrapped in a [Verifiable